JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/number/float_range.rst

 Options
 -------

-- **Start/Step** - This option allow you to define the arithmetic sequence by a starting value and *Step* value which is the difference between each two consecutive terms.
+- **Start/Step** - This option allows you to define the arithmetic sequence by a starting value and a *Step* value which is the difference between each two consecutive terms.
-- **Start/Stop** - This option allow you to define the arithmetic sequence by a starting value and an end value.
+- **Start/Stop** - This option allows you to define the arithmetic sequence by a starting value and an end value.
 In this case, the difference between each two consecutive terms is the reciprocal of the *Stop* value.

 Inputs
 ------